sreeise/react-wheel/README.md

     // dark or light - changes arrows color based on theme theme={"light"}

+    // Arrow click color.
+One of blue, red, purple, orange, yellow, or amber arrowColor={"purple"}

     // Amount of children to show in each slide slidesShowing={2}

+    // Duration of slide leaving and entering in milliseconds enterDuration={800}
+    leaveDuration={400}

     // one of 0, 8, 24, 40 - changes spacing between carousel and arrows
     spacing={0}

+    // Slide to start out at - defaults to 0 startSlide={1}